Déjà Vu (2006 film)

 Déjà Vu is a 2006 American science fiction action film directed by Tony Scott, written by Bill Marsilii and Terry Rossio, and produced by Jerry Bruckheimer.
 The film stars Denzel Washington, Paula Patton, Jim Caviezel, Val Kilmer, Adam Goldberg and Bruce Greenwood.
 It involves an ATF agent who travels back in time in an attempt to prevent a domestic terrorist attack that takes place in New Orleans and to save a woman with whom he falls in love.

 Filming took place in New Orleans after Hurricane Katrina.
 The film premiered in New York City on November 20, 2006, and was released in the United States and Canada on November 22, 2006.
-It received mixed reviews from critics and earned $180 million worldwide against its $75 million production budget.
+It received mixed reviews from critics and grossed $180.6 million worldwide against its $75 million production budget.
 It was the 23rd most successful film worldwide for 2006.
-The film was nominated for six awards, winning the International Gold Reel Award.

 Plot

 In New Orleans, a ferry carrying U.S. Navy sailors and their families across the Mississippi River for Mardi Gras explodes, killing 543 people.
-ATF Special Agent Doug Carlin discovers evidence of a bomb planted by a domestic terrorist, and examines the body of Claire Kuchever, seemingly killed in the explosion but found in the river shortly before the blast.
+ATF Special Agent Doug Carlin discovers evidence of a bomb planted by a domestic terrorist, and examines the body of Claire Kuchever, seemingly killed in the explosion but found in the river shortly before the time of the blast.
 Informing Claire's father and searching her apartment, Doug learns that she called his ATF office the morning of the bombing, and determines that she was abducted and killed by the bomber hours before the explosion.

-Impressed with Doug, FBI Special Agent Paul Pryzwarra invites him to join a new governmental unit investigating the bombing.
-Led by Dr. Alexander Denny, the team utilizes a surveillance program called "Snow White", which they claim uses previous satellite footage to form a triangulated image of events four-and-a-half days in the past.
+Impressed with Doug's deductive ability, FBI Special Agent Paul Pryzwarra invites him to join a new governmental unit investigating the bombing.
+Led by Dr. Alexander Denny, the team utilizes a surveillance program called "Snow White", which they claim uses previous satellite footage to form a triangulated image of events about four-and-a-quarter days in the past.
 Convinced that Claire is a vital link, Doug observes her past footage and is able to track the soon-to-be-bomber when he calls about a truck she has for sale.

 Deducing that Snow White is actually a time window, Doug persuades the team to send a note to his past self with the time and place the suspect will be.
-His partner Larry Minuti finds the note instead, and is shot attempting to arrest the suspect and taken outside of Snow White's range.
-Doug is able to follow the suspect's past movements using a mobile Snow White unit, witnessing him kill Minuti.
+His partner Larry Minuti finds the note instead, and is shot attempting to arrest the suspect.
+By using a mobile Snow White unit, Doug is able to follow the suspect's past movements as he flees to his hideout with the wounded Minuti, and then witness Minuti's murder.